jpf5046/allblog/content/post/2018-01-29-stockScrapR.md

 for (i in abcs) {

   # this is the website that the loop is getting information from
+  # this is the highlighted part in the picture below
   url <- paste("http://eoddata.com/stocklist/NYSE/", i, ".htm", sep="")

   url <- read_html(url)